Robert Clark (businessman): Personal life

 Clark and his family lived for almost 50 years at a house in Surrey, the former home of horticulturist Gertrude Jekyll, that had been designed by Edwin Lutyens and which Clark described as "the best investment I ever made".
 Clark was a keen antiquarian, collecting old books and keeping a record of each one that he read.
 He maintained an interest in sport as well as the opera, having acted as director of the English National Opera from 1983 to 1987.
 He collected teddy bears, having more than 300 in total (including Falla), and was also interested in the life of Captain Cook, retracing one of his voyages himself.
 Clark was vice-chairman of the Salisbury Cathedral spire appeal.
 He was contacted in 1991 by Curetti, the Italian partisan who first helped him out of a tree in the war, and the pair visited each other regularly thereafter.
 Clark died on 3 January 2013.
+His son told listeners to BBC Radio4's Saturday Live that his father was cremated with Falla, his Teddy.